adambonsu/selenium-ruby-net-read-timeout/README.md

 * OS: macOS Monterey version 12.5

 ## What I have already tried (and did not work):
-* setting client (Selenium::WebDriver::Remote::Http::Default.new) to 120 (seconds)
+* Setting client (Selenium::WebDriver::Remote::Http::Default.new) to 120 (seconds)
+* Using the latest ruby version: 3.0.0
+* Using the latest selenium webdriver ruby bindings gem: 4.5.0
+* Replacing Net::HTTP with another HTTP client (like Curb): http://code.google.com/p/selenium/wiki/RubyBindings#Using_Curb_or_your_own_HTTP_client

 ## Options
-* Replace Net::HTTP with another HTTP client (like Curb) to see if it solves the problem.
-    How to do this is explained on the wiki: http://code.google.com/p/selenium/wiki/RubyBindings#Using_Curb_or_your_own_HTTP_client
 * use RSpec::Retry which adds a retry option for intermittently failing specs (ref: https://stackoverflow.com/questions/26354834/netreadtimeout-netreadtimeout-selenium-ruby)